tarantool/doc/doc/tooling/tcm/tcm_access_control/tcm_ldap_auth.rst

 |tcm_full_name| can use an external LDAP (Lightweight Directory Access Protocol)
 directory server for user authentication and authorization.

-When LDAP authentication is enabled, |tcm| attempts to authenticate users who submit the login form on a connected LDAP directory server. |tcm| constructs requests to the servers according to configuration parameters described on this page.
+When LDAP authentication is enabled, |tcm| uses a connected LDAP directory server to authenticates users who submit the login form. |tcm| constructs requests to the servers according to configuration parameters described on this page.
 Permissions of LDAP users in |tcm| are defined by LDAP group mapping.